samguyer/adel/README.md

 (1) Be very careful using `switch` and `break` inside Adel functions.
 The co-routine implementation encloses all function bodies in a giant switch statement to allow them to be reentrant.
 Adding other switch and break statements can have unpredictable results.

 (2) The internal stack that keeps track of concurrent functions has a limited depth determined at compile time.
-The number of levels must be specified in the `adel_init` macro -- 4 or 5 is a good number for most applications.
+The default depth is 5, which is fine for most applications, but you can override this number by adding #define ADEL_STACK_DEPTH before you include the Adel header.

 (3) Loops, like `for` and `while`, are perfectly fine to use inside Adel functions, but make sure that there is at least one Adel function (like `adelay`) in the body, so that the loop does not stall the rest of the program.